pivotal-cf/syslog-migration-release/README.md

-# PCF Syslog Migration Release
+# DEPRECATED PCF Syslog Migration Release
+_This release has been depricated in favor of [syslog-release](https://github.com/cloudfoundry/syslog-release)._

+_Existing major versions of this release will only continue to receive security updates, and those only to the extent that they are included in currently supported versions of PCF._

-This is a fork of [syslog-release](https://github.com/cloudfoundry/syslog-release) to transition tiles which currently provide their own log forwarding implementation into a world where syslog responsibilities are more centralized.
+This is a fork of [syslog-release].
+It was intended to help tiles which provided their own log forwarding implementation transition into a world where syslog responsibilities are more centralized.

-Changes should always be made in the upstream syslog release with the only exception of migration-related changes which must have a specific end of life goal.
+Changes were made in the upstream syslog release, with the only exception of migration-related changes which must have a specific end of life goal.
 If you do want to make changes to syslog-migration-release, you should add tests to [the ruby tests](./spec) and the [acceptance tests](./tests).
 All customizations must be configured via `syslog.migration.*` properties) and those defaults must be equivalent to the upstream defaults.
 Once a tile is no longer configuring `syslog.migration.*` properties, they should switch to the upstream syslog release.
 Available migration properties:

- * `syslog.migration.disabled` - If true, do not reconfigure rsyslog or forward /var/vcap/sys/log files (nearly equivalent to not installing the job).
+ * `syslog.migration.disabled` - If true, do not reconfigure rsyslog or forward /var/vcap/sys/log files (nearly equivalent to not installing the job). _This is the only syslog-migration-release feature still supported in syslog-release._
  * `syslog.migration.insistent_custom_rule` - Rule will be applied even if the above property is `true`
  * `syslog.migration.message_format` - The message format used to send messages to remote endpoints.
 If no value is set, uses the upstream default.
      * `rfc5424` - structured data of `[instance@47450 director="%s" deployment="%s" group="%s" az="%s" id="%s"]`.
 This is the default setting.